r-hub/r-glibc/README.md

 <small>
-* On OpenSUSE and SUSE Linux Enterprise systems R packages that use the ISO Latin 1 character encoding need the `glibc-locale-base` package installed.
-Install it with `zypper install glibc-locale-base`.
+* On OpenSUSE and SUSE Linux Enterprise systems R packages that use the ISO Latin 1 character encoding need the <code>glibc-locale-base</code>
+package installed.
+Install it with <code>zypper install glibc-locale-base</code>.
 </small>

 ## Architectures